jranjan/labs-technology-bytes/micro-services/microservice.md

 # Cloud native apps

-After 6-7 years of conflicting and diverging conversion, we have come to common agreement what a cloud native application is or at leas to say what its chracteristics are.
+After 6-7 years of conflicting and diverging conversion, we have come to common agreement what a cloud native application is or at least to say what its chracteristics are.
 It's characteristics resemble like 12-factor app but it not exactly same.
 It is also not just about a typical conversation around Pet vs. Cattle.
 PET as nurtured and take care as it goes wrong while Cattle are instantiated as needed and thrown as its usage is done.
 A cloud native application is all about achieving resiliency, observability, agility, scalability unlike